klinquist/caltrainNotify/README.md

 | San Martin trains headed SOUTHBOUND | 70312 |
 | Gilroy trains headed NORTHBOUND | 70321 |
 | Gilroy trains headed SOUTHBOUND | 70322 |

+### Learnings

+Trains typically show up as arriving early, but they don't actually arrive early.
+I think 511.org's time agorithm does not take stops into account (the further back on the line you go, the earlier it'll say a train will arrive at a given station).
+Therefore, if I show a train as arriving early, I still say it's "on time" and show the scheduled arrival time - because it won't depart early.